Last updated August 2020.

 As much as is possible, involve content experts who are fluent in the languages of your audiences from the beginning.
 This approach can yield more comprehensible and relevant content, rather than a direct translation.

 Try to use translators who are well versed in your subject area.
 For example, translators with medical knowledge may be able to both translate and improve clinical content.
 If possible, make time and funds available for a translator and separate proofreader.
-In general, you pay translators by the number of words in the translated content, not the original word count in English.
+In general, you pay translators by the number of words in the translated content.

 Involve translations as early in the process as possible, and be aware of language rules in considering layouts.
 (Translating from English to Spanish expands word counts by 125% or more, for example.)